Who we helpHelping starts with understanding

 Women in Potentially Destructive and Harmful Relationships

 Do you constantly find yourself “walking on eggshells” in order to avoid upsetting your partner?
 Does your partner constantly criticize you?
 Are you confused about what a healthy relationship looks like?

-We offer hope and healing to victims of domestic abuse, emotionally destructive relationships, and sexual assault by offering practical assistance and counsel to individuals affected by domestic abuse.
-We also offer education and mentoring to individuals to organizations in order to equip them and help improve responses to these complex issues.
-We believe God’s heart is for the oppressed and long to see the captives set free.
-(Isaiah 61:1-4) As His people we seek to answer this call in the following ways:
+We offer hope and healing to victims of abuse by offering resources, assistance and encouragement.
+We also offer education and mentoring to individuals, churches, and other organizations to equip them to better respond to complex abuse issues.
+We believe God’s heart is for the oppressed and long to see the captives set free (Isaiah 61:1-4).
+As His people, we seek to answer this call in the following ways:

 For many abused women, the first person they reach out to is a ministry leader or pastor.
 How can you as a pastor or church leader tell the difference between a disappointing marriage and an abusive one?
 What do you do when the stories don’t match?
 How can you make sure you’re keeping the true victim safe and holding the abuser accountable in order to care for both of them without harming either one of them?

 We host educational events and training to equip churches and ministry leaders from a biblical perspective to be able to provide the best possible outcome for a destructive marriage.
 We can connect you with resources, work closely with your staff to help with situations that arise.
 We will work within your theological framework as long as it does not endanger victims.

 Are you providing marriage counseling or mentoring to a couple and confused by how it’s going?
 Do you know what red flags to look for and how to counsel a marriage devastated by abuse?
 How do you tell when a relationship crosses the line to abuse?
 Do you clearly see an abusive situation and need to know what the next steps are?